giangson19/covid_automated_dashboard/README.md

 2. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
 3. ✅ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/Book1_16231166790080/Dashboard1) that feeds data from the Google Sheets.
 Tableau will then takes care of the daily data refresh.
 4. ✅ Optional: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
-5. ⏳ Bonus: Write a blog post about how I figured this entire thing out.
+5. ✅ Bonus: Write [a blog post](https://www.notion.so/gsws/Making-a-Tableau-Dashboard-that-Updates-Automatically-using-Python-e887a9912cbf46fab168c7926e627d3f) about how I figured this entire thing out.

 *Note:*
 - *The files for **PART II** will reside in the root directory.*